satuelisa/DBforWeb/README.md

 ### Optional readings

-- S1: Up to and including Part 3 of Hume, from the very beginning of the book until Chapter 16
+- S1: Up to and including Part 3 of Hume, from the very beginning of the book until the end of Chapter 15

 ### Example codes